These are the 13 Longest Flights You Can Take in the World

 Markus Mainka/Adobe British Airways Airbus A320 airplane

-After going on hiatus due to the COVID-19 pandemic, it relaunched earlier this year, taking passengers on a Boeing Dreamliner.
-There's economy seats, sure, but also more luxurious business class options that can make a long flight more comfortable.
+The flight takes passengers on a Boeing Dreamliner.
+There are economy seats, sure, but also more luxurious business class options that can make a long flight more comfortable.

 Auckland to New York